The Signal From Tölva

 - 35 % negative mentions

 The game's optimization has received widespread criticism, with many players reporting significant performance issues such as stuttering, frame rate drops, and poor utilization of high-end hardware.
-Even on powerful systems, players have experienced inconsistent frame rates and low performance, leading to an overall sentiment that the game is poorly optimized and in need of substantial improvements.
-While some users noted decent performance on specific setups, the general consensus highlights a frustrating experience marred by technical shortcomings.
+Even on powerful systems, players have experienced inconsistent frame rates, particularly in demanding scenarios, leading to an overall perception of the game being poorly optimized.
+While some users noted decent performance on specific setups, the general consensus is that substantial improvements are needed for a smoother experience.

 “The game is finally decently optimized.”